Nigeria, Poland Hold Talks to Boost Trade, Strategic Investments

 He encouraged Poland to take advantage of opportunities across manufacturing, digital infrastructure, renewable energy, mining, agriculture, and defence technology.

-Building on this momentum, yhe Polish Deputy Minister, Zajączkowski reaffirmed Nigeria as Poland’s top strategic partner in Africa.
+Building on this momentum, the Polish Deputy Minister, Zajączkowski reaffirmed Nigeria as Poland’s top strategic partner in Africa.

 Zajączkowski commended the government’s reform efforts, and expressed readiness to expand private-sector partnerships, digital governance collaboration, and bilateral trade.